COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 #### Non-Commercial Web Based Solution
-##### Pros:
--	Requested by user
--	Web based platforms can generally be used anywhere provided there is an internet connection.
+A web-based application was requested by the client and would allow us to customise the solution to have specific features the brief requests.
+Rather than having an abundance of features that aren’t necessary.
+Web based platforms can generally be used anywhere provided there is an internet connection.
 They can be accessed on desktop, laptops and mobile devices.
--	We can customise the solution to have specific features the brief requests as well as keeping it simple and not overwhelming by having an abundance of features that aren’t necessary.
-##### Cons:
--	Takes time to build the website, as opposed to using a prebuilt one.
+But it takes time to build the website as well as learning the specific skills that would be needed, as opposed to using a prebuilt commercial one.
+Additionally, once the solution has been built, it may lack ongoing development, in contrast with commercial solutions that tend to have frequent updates.
--	Takes time to learn the specific skills needed to build the website
--	May lack ongoing development once solution has been built.
-Commercial solutions tend to have frequent updates.

 #### Jira